DaniJGP/likeme/README.md

 `GET /posts`

-Returns an array of objects corresponding to the posts created
+Returns an array of objects corresponding to the posts created.

 `POST /posts`

-Adds a new post and expects a request body in the form of:
+Adds a new post, expecting a request body in the form of:

 ```js
 {